MiRo1310/ioBroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-   json Table in combination with the alexa-shoppinglist adapter can remove items
 -   json Table without Head
 -   fixes in menu:back
 -   Possibility to stop sending Menu after restart (after save)